Introduction

 Verify Your Body Mass Index (BMI)

 To determine your BMI, you can use a simple formula: BMI = mass (kg) / height (m²).
-This calculation can help you understand how your weight relates to your height, which is an important aspect of your overall health.
+This calculation can help you understand how your weight relates to your height, which is an important aspect of health.

-If you prefer convenience, there are many online BMI calculators available.
+If you prefer convenience, there are many calculators available.
 These tools can quickly provide your BMI based on the mass and height you enter, making it easier for you to keep track of your health.

 Once you have your BMI, it’s helpful to know what it means.
 Here are the categories: